The Aftersales Revenue Your Finance Team Doesn't Know Exists

 Three Structural Reasons Manufacturers Under-Invest in Aftersales

 2. No product attribution.
-Even manufacturers who do collect some customer data typically lack serialised product records.
-You may know that a customer registered a product, but not which specific unit they own, when it was manufactured, which firmware version it runs, or how long until the typical failure curve suggests a parts replacement.
-Without unit-level attribution, aftersales is a broadcast exercise rather than a precision revenue opportunity.
+Even manufacturers with customer data typically lack serialised unit records.
+Knowing a customer registered is not the same as knowing which unit, when manufactured, or when the failure curve suggests a replacement.
+Without unit attribution, aftersales targeting is impossible.

-3. No digital channel to the customer.
-Even where customer data exists, most manufacturers have no direct channel to activate it.
-The product itself — sitting in the customer's home or workshop — has no ongoing digital connection back to the brand.
-There is no mechanism to prompt a reorder, offer a service, or surface a relevant accessory at the right moment in the product's life.
+3. No direct digital channel.
+Even where data exists, most manufacturers have no way to activate it from the product itself — no pathway to prompt a reorder or surface a relevant accessory at the moment of need.

-These three absences compound each other.
-No data means no attribution.
-No attribution means no channel.
-No channel means no revenue — and no visibility on the P&L.
+These three absences compound: no data means no attribution, no attribution means no channel, no channel means no visible aftersales revenue line on the P&L.

 The Financial Model: Quantifying What You're Leaving Behind